ubugeeei/chibivue/book/online-book/src/50-basic-template-compiler/040-v-if-and-structural-directive.md

 }
 ```

-最終的には条件式(三項演算子)に変換されていることが分かります．
+It can be seen that it is ultimately converted to a conditional expression (ternary operator).

-これまで条件式を扱ったことはないので，Codegen のために AST 側でこれを取り扱う必要があるようです．
+Since we have never dealt with conditional expressions before, it seems that we need to handle this in the AST side for Codegen.
-基本的に考えたいものは 3 つの情報です．("三項"演算子なのでね)
+Basically, we want to consider three pieces of information (because it's a "ternary" operator).

-- **条件**
+- **Condition**
-  A ?
-B : C の A にあたる部分です．
+  This is the part that corresponds to A in A ?
+B : C.
-  condition という名前で表現されます．
+  It is represented by the name "condition".
-- **条件にマッチした時の Node**
+- **Node when the condition matches**
-  A ?
-B : C の B にあたる部分です．
+  This is the part that corresponds to B in A ?
+B : C.
-  consequent という名前で表現されます．
+  It is represented by the name "consequent".
-- **条件にマッチしなかった時の Node**
+- **Node when the condition does not match**
-  A ?
-B : C の C にあたる部分です．
+  This is the part that corresponds to C in A ?
+B : C.
-  alternate という名前で表現されます．
+  It is represented by the name "alternate".

 ```ts
 export const enum NodeTypes {